toonketels/toc.js/README.txt

 Small js script to create table of contents.

-Created to get accainted with js language.
+Created to get acquainted with js language.

+Target to chrome.

 ToDo: